teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 - "illumine" = lighting up understanding
 - "absorb" = learning deeply

-The names aren't random.
-They're teaching you what that team DOES just by saying their name.
+The names teach you what each team DOES just by saying their name - every name is a mini-lesson!

 Make sense?